fcelda/nsec5-draft/nsec5.md

 > NSEC5PROOF for next closer name and covering NSEC5 RR.

-> The QNAME does not fall into a delegation.

-> The QNAME does not fall into a DNAME redirection.

 Validator checks:

+[comment]: <Dimitris commented out the next two.
+They are covered by the last two validator checks, right?>

+[comment]: <The QNAME does not fall into a delegation.>

+[comment]: <The QNAME does not fall into a DNAME redirection.>

 > Closest encloser is in the zone.